An easy recipe for oven-baked pulled chicken. The barbecue sauce is homemade, healthy, and very easy to make.

 How to serve pulled chicken?

-Sure, you can serve it on (gluten-free) buns.
+You can serve it on (gluten-free) buns.
 But healthier and lower carb options are also good.
-You can use cloud bread or 90 second bread.
-You can also serve pulled chicken on a bed of cauliflower rice, microwave spaghetti squash, or shredded lettuce.

 Easy cleanup tip!